 November 26, 2012 – Monday – Blue Lagoon Resort

-We have rain last night off and on.
-When I get up at 6AM, I see clear sky and stars from my “observatory”, aka the open roofed shower in my bure.
+It rains last night off and on, but when I get up at 6AM I see clear sky and stars from my “observatory”, aka the open roofed shower in my bure.
 I go back to bed and sleep for another hour and a half before getting dressed for breakfast.

 I ask at the office about my check out tomorrow, especially how the seaplane flight will work.
 I am confirmed on a 4PM flight from Turtle Island to Nadi.
 They will take me from Nacula Island to Turtle Island for FJ$20.
 I should arrive at the seaplane terminal in Nadi an hour later, and get to Nadi airport a half hour after that, so we are talking 6:30PM.
 This will be good timing for my 10PM Air Pacific flight departure to LA and onward home.